WingboardsNaish Hover Downwind Crossover for SUP and Wingfoiling

 surf/51650032000-6-fowf-hdc25-2025-hover-dw-crossover_ee24ec01e871ec055cdfce6116537971Photo: Hersteller

 As the name suggests, the model was designed as a crossover version for SUP foiling and wing foiling.
 To emphasise its suitability for wingfoiling, the board is equipped with foot strap plugs, although the straps are not included in the scope of delivery.
 The board is built in a glass-wood sandwich construction with additional, localised carbon reinforcements.
-The shapes should therefore be able to withstand the stresses of wingsurfing and also offer attractive weights - the 85-litre model should weigh around 5.8 kilos and the 125-litre version around 7.3 kilos.
-The model is available immediately for between 1699 and 1849 euros >> available here.
+This means that the shapes should be able to cope well with the stresses of wingsurfing and also offer attractive weights - the 85-litre model should weigh around 5.8 kilos and the 125-litre version around 7.3 kilos.
+The model is available immediately for between 1699 and 1849 euros.

 How the new Hover Downwind Crossover performs on the water, you will soon read here on the website.